Need fresh thinking?

 This is marketing gold.
 And it’s the reason programmatic digital display advertising is exploding.
 In 2017, it accounted for 78% of all digital display ads, with spending exceeding $31.8 billion.

-How excited is the healthcare industry about programmatic advertising?
+How excited is the healthcare industry about programmatic media advertising?
 Not so much.

-Does healthcare know something other industries don’t?
+Do healthcare professionals know something other industries don’t?
 Not really.

 Much of healthcare’s hesitancy about programmatic advertising can be traced to the Health Insurance Portability and Accountability Act of 1996, affectionately known as HIPAA.
 Overseen by the U.S. Department of Health and Human Services, HIPAA set forth rules and regulations about how patient medical records and data can be used.

-With so many healthcare organizations not taking advantage of programmatic advertising, an open-field opportunity now exists for pacesetter institutions willing to jump in.
-With a few careful measures and oversight, programmatic advertising can provide a significant competitive advantage.
+With so many healthcare marketing organizations not taking advantage of programmatic advertising, an open-field opportunity now exists for pacesetter institutions willing to jump in.
+With a few careful measures and oversight, programmatic advertising can provide a significant competitive advantage in reaching your target audiences.

 It’s important that sectors of the healthcare industry approach programmatic advertising differently, because they have varying degrees of concern over consumer medical records.